nwo-strap/gamebus-fhir-layer/docs/source/index.rst

 FHIR for GameBus
 ================

-`GameBus`_ is a digital platform for people playing together healthy social, cognitive, and physical activities in a personalized gaming experience.
+`GameBus`_ is a digital platform where you can, together with your family, friends or team, play healthy social, cognitive, and physical games in a personalized gaming experience.
 Like many other healthcare platforms, GameBus has its in-house schema to represent data and offers specific REST API to share these data.
 This way, however, causes serious barriers to exchange data between platforms